ohbm/hackathon2020/logistics.md

 ###### **VSCode**

-1. Go to https://code.visualstudio.com/ and click the download button, then run the `.exe` file.
+1. Go to the [visual studio code website](https://code.visualstudio.com/) and click the download button, then run the `.exe` file.
 1. Leave all the defaults during the installation with the following exception:
       - Please make sure the box labelled "Register Code as an editor for supported file types" is selected